cfengine/documentation/guide/special-topics/build-deploy-manage-audit.markdown

 # Stem cell hosts

 At CFEngine we talk about stem cell hosts.
-A stem cell host is a generic foundation of software that is thenecessary and sufficientbasis for any future purpose.
+A stem cell host is a generic foundation of software that is the necessary and sufficient basis for any future purpose.
 To make a finished system from this stem cell host, you only have to `differentiate' the system from this generic basis by running CFEngine.